gShivam29/YT-Playback-Speed/README.md

 # 🎬 YouTube Default Playback Speed - Chrome Extension

 Tired of changing the playback speed of every video to 2x?
 Or tired of watching boring shorts at 1x speed?
-Presenting to you a lightweight Chrome extension that automatically sets your preferred default playback speed for all YouTube videos — no more manual speed adjustments every time you watch a video.
+Presenting to you a lightweight Chrome extension that automatically sets your preferred default playback speed for all YouTube videos.
+No more manual speed adjustments every time you watch a video.

 ---